-SD Vocational Resources (SDVR) provides vocational assessments and training to help individuals with a variety of disabilities to find and engage in meaningful employment.
-SDVR has a certified brain injury specialist to access as a resource and support.
+A Transition Specialist is available to assist students 14-21 years of age, their families, and SD Vocational Resources (SDVR) provides vocational school personnel in the developing and impleassessments and training to help individuals with a menting an appropriate transition program at no variety of disabilities to find and engage in meaningful cost to better prepare them for future employment employment.
+SDVR has a certified brain injury and independent living.
+Also, Outreach Vision specialist to access as a resource and support.
+Consultants are located throughout the state, and Low Vision Exams help people whose ability to begin working with students as early as Birth-3.

-Low Vision Exams help people whose ability to function in everyday tasks has been compromised by impaired vision.
+function in everyday tasks has been compromised by impaired vision.
 Low vision services include a visual exam conducted by a trained low vision specialist, assessment of visual functioning of individual needs and goals, prescriptions for specialized low vision devices, and individualized training.

-Address: 2900 W 11th St #101, Sioux Falls, SD,
+Address: 2900 W 11th St #101, Sioux Falls, SD, 57104

-57104 Phone: (605) 367-5260
+Phone: (605) 367-5260

-Website: https://dhs.sd.gov/servicetotheblind/
+Website: https://dhs.sd.gov/servicetotheblind/ sdrc.aspx

-sdrc.aspx